Environment Indoor Air Quality Assessment Using Fuzzy Inference

 Table of Contents

-Fuzzy inference is a method used in artificial intelligence and computer science to handle uncertainty and vagueness in data.
+Fuzzy inference is a method used in artificial intelligence and computer science to handle uncertainty and vagueness in data for assessment using fuzzy inference.
 It is based on the concept of fuzzy sets, which allow for degrees of membership rather than strict yes/no categorizations.
-This makes it particularly useful in complex systems like IAQ assessment where multiple factors interact.
+This makes it particularly useful in complex systems like IAQ assessment in Dubai where multiple factors interact.

-Indoor air quality assessment involves measuring and evaluating the air quality inside buildings, including pollutants such as particulate matter (PM2.5), volatile organic compounds (VOCs), carbon dioxide (CO2), temperature, humidity, and microbial content.
+Indoor air quality assessment using fuzzy inference involves measuring and evaluating the air quality inside Dubai buildings, including pollutants such as particulate matter (PM2.5), volatile organic compounds (VOCs), carbon dioxide (CO2), temperature, humidity, and microbial content.
 Traditional methods often rely on discrete measurements and may miss subtle changes or interactions between variables.

-Fuzzy set theory deals with the concept of partial truth where the data is not just true (1) or false (0), but can be a degree in between.
+Fuzzy set theory deals with the concept of partial truth where the data is not just true (1) or false (0), but can be a degree in between for assessment using fuzzy inference.
 This is represented by membership functions, which quantify how much an element belongs to a particular fuzzy set.

 Membership Functions